etherdata-blockchain/etherdata-sdk/docs/docs/python/api/etherdata_sdk/json_rpc/json_rpc_methods.md

 #### number

-QUANTITY - The block number. null when its pending block.
+quantity - The block number. null when its pending block.

 #### hash

-DATA, 32 Bytes - hash of the block. null when its pending block.
+data, 32 Bytes - hash of the block. null when its pending block.

 #### parnetHash

-DATA, 32 Bytes - hash of the parent block.
+data, 32 Bytes - hash of the parent block.

 #### nonce

-DATA, 8 Bytes - hash of the generated proof-of-work. null when its pending block.
+data, 8 Bytes - hash of the generated proof-of-work. null when its pending block.

 #### sha3Uncles

-DATA, 32 Bytes - SHA3 of the uncles data in the block.
+data, 32 Bytes - SHA3 of the uncles data in the block.

 #### logsBloom

-DATA, 256 Bytes - the bloom filter for the logs of the block. null when its pending block.
+data, 256 Bytes - the bloom filter for the logs of the block. null when its pending block.

 #### transactionsRoot

-DATA, 32 Bytes - the root of the transaction trie of the block.
+data, 32 Bytes - the root of the transaction trie of the block.

 #### miner

-DATA, 20 Bytes - the address of the beneficiary to whom the mining rewards were given.
+data, 20 Bytes - the address of the beneficiary to whom the mining rewards were given.

 #### difficulty

-QUANTITY - integer of the difficulty for this block.
+quantity - integer of the difficulty for this block.

 #### totalDifficulty

-QUANTITY - integer of the total difficulty of the chain until this block.
+quantity - integer of the total difficulty of the chain until this block.

-#### extraData
+#### extradata

-DATA - the “extra data” field of this block.
+data - the “extra data” field of this block.

 #### size

-QUANTITY - integer the size of this block in bytes.
+quantity - integer the size of this block in bytes.

 #### gasLimit

-QUANTITY - the maximum gas allowed in this block.
+quantity - the maximum gas allowed in this block.

 #### gasUsed

-QUANTITY - the total used gas by all transactions in this block.
+quantity - the total used gas by all transactions in this block.

 #### timestamp

-QUANTITY - the unix timestamp for when the block was collated.
+quantity - the unix timestamp for when the block was collated.

 #### transaction